dittonjs/3200AndroidStarterApp/README.md

 1. A phone app
 2. A watch app
 3. An API module
-4. Dependencies for Firebase, Databinding, and LifeCylce
+4. Dependencies for Firebase, DataBinding, and LifeCycle
 5. Any code we write in class that is generally reusable.

 ## Setup